 This can require some “unlearning” on the part of salespeople steeped in glibly listing out the benefits as they understand them.
 The point is that, of course, their understanding of benefits isn’t what counts: it’s the prospect’s understanding that means everything.

-The questions fall into three stages: getting information, giving information, and getting commitment.
+The questions fall into three stages: getting information, giving information, and getting a commitment.

 - Confirmation questions reaffirm information.